Tabishkh07/portfolio-site/README.md

 # Portfolio Website

-Personal portfolio website built using HTML and CSS.
+Personal portfolio website built using HTML and CSS by converting a Figma design into a responsive layout.

+## Features
+- Clean and minimal UI
+- Responsive design (mobile + desktop)
+- Sections: Home, About, Skills, Projects, Contact
+- Built with accessibility and readability in mind

-## Sections
+## Tech Stack
-- Home
-- About
-- Projects
+- HTML
-- Contact
+- CSS

-🚀 More features coming soon.
+## Live Demo
+Click here

+## Author
+Mohammed Tabish Khan